Ibrahim-Torabek/WETRA_Web/README.md

 ## Demos

 ### Admin's home page
 Admins can see Latest files, Newly registered users and New messages in their home page.
 ![Usage](Gif/Admin-Homepage.gif)

 ### Message page
 Admin users and non-admin users have same messages page.
 They can send group messages or personal messages in this page.
 ![Usage](Gif/Messaging.gif)

 ### Schedule page
-#### Even if admin users and non-admin users have the same page, their roles are different
+Even if admin users and non-admin users have the same page, their roles are different

-Admin: can view all events and tasks on the calendar.
+- Admin: can view all events and tasks on the calendar.
 Can add, edit and delete events and tasks.
 Can accept or reject time-off requested tasks.
-Non-admin: only can view events, public or assigned tasks.
+- Non-admin: only can view events, public or assigned tasks.
 Can request time-off a task.
 Can mark as complete of a task.
 ![Usage](Gif/Schedule.gif)

-### Admin' Users Page
+### Admin's Users Page
 Admin can view, edit and delete any users.
 Can allow or forbid any user to use the system.
 ![Usage](Gif/Admin-Users.gif)

 ### Non-admin Users' Pages
 The following gif animation demonstrating all pages the non-admin user can browse
 ![Usage](Gif/User-Overall.gif)

 ## Credits